Item Number: SLL600

 Planting & Care

-Fall and Spring are the best times to plant wildflowers.
-Fall planted seeds do not need to be irrigated and should be planted late (even into the winter).
-This is so the soil is too cold for the seeds to germinate (40&F or less).
-The seeds will stay dormant in the soil until it warms up in the spring.
+Fall and spring are the best times to plant wildflowers.
+Fall-planted seeds generally do not need irrigation and should be planted late—even into winter—when the soil is 40°F or colder.
+The seeds will remain dormant until the soil warms in spring.

-In areas that do not get late Spring or Summer rains, Spring-planted wildflowers will need to be irrigated until they bloom and set seed the first year, but they will naturalize to grow with winter rains in following years.
-Wildflowers grow best on sites with full sun, low nitrogen, low soil fertility and with existing stands of shorter grasses for soil stabilization.
+In areas without late-spring or summer rain, spring-planted wildflowers will need irrigation until they bloom and set seed during the first year.
+They can then naturalize to grow with winter rains in following years.
+Wildflowers grow best in full sun and low-fertility soil; existing stands of shorter grasses can help stabilize the soil.

 Useful Information